pytorch/vision/docs/source/models/video_mvitv2.rst

 .. currentmodule:: torchvision.models.video

-The MViTv2 model is based on the
+The MViT V2 model is based on the
 `MViTv2: Improved Multiscale Vision Transformers for Classification and Detection
 <https://arxiv.org/abs/2112.01526>`__ and `Multiscale Vision Transformers
 <https://arxiv.org/abs/2104.11227>`__ papers.